AdaCore/spark2014/lrm/source/packages.rst

 #. **NB Need to mention something about Volatiles, etc, so that the language definition
    is fully covered by the HLRs.**

 #.
-Needs to be met by language feature:
+Goals to be met by language feature:

-    * It shall be possible to provide an abstracted view of hidden state that can be referred to in specifications of program behaviour.
+    * **Requirement:** It shall be possible to provide an abstracted view of hidden state that can be referred to in specifications of program behaviour.

-      *Rationale: this allows modular analysis, since modular is analysis performed before all package bodies are available and so before all hidden state is known.
+      **Rationale:** this allows modular analysis, since modular is analysis performed before all package bodies are available and so before all hidden state is known.
-      Abstraction also allows the management of complexity.*
+      Abstraction also allows the management of complexity.

 #.
 Constraints:

-   * It shall not be possible to include visible state in the statement of abstract state.
+   * **Requirement:** It shall not be possible to include visible state in the statement of abstract state.

-     *Rationale: visible state is already visible in the necessary contexts and by definition is not abstract.*
+     **Rationale**: visible state is already visible in the necessary contexts and by definition is not abstract.

 #.
 Consistency: